-Introduction
+Keywords: health promotion, older adults, community, intervention, quality of life, depression?

+The Effects of the Israeli Lifestyle Program on the Quality of Life and Depressive Symptoms of Israeli Older Adults

-As global population continues to age rapidly, it seems that the parallel growth of age-related diseases creates a challenge for the health system and policymakers as well as for older adults and their caregivers (Chang et al., 2019).
-The importance of health promotion interventions therefor arises, as a mean for withholding age-related functional deterioration and maintaining quality of life (QoL) in the aging population (Berger et al., 2018; Peel, McClure, & Barlett, 2005).
-Otero-Rodríguez (2010), found that lower self-perceived health-related QoL in older adults was associated with significantly higher mortality.
-Over the years, various definitions of QoL were documented.
-Some researchers argued that objective descriptors, for example physical, material and social components of well-being, should be included in the definition.
-Others have related to QoL in a more subjective manner, characterizing it as a cognitive judgment of one's satisfaction with life, or a perception of one's position in life.
-(Karimi & Braizer, 2016).
+As the global population continues to age rapidly, the parallel growth of age-related diseases has created challenges for the health system and policymakers, as well as for older adults and their caregivers (Chang et al., 2019).
+Health promotion interventions are therefore critical for preventing age-related functional decline and maintaining quality of life (QoL) among the aging population (Berger et al., 2018; Peel et al., 2005).
+Otero-Rodríguez and colleagues (2010) found that lower self-perceived health-related QoL in older adults was associated with significantly higher mortality.
+Over the years, various definitions of QoL have been documented.
+Some researchers have argued that objective descriptors, for example physical, material and social components of well-being, should be included in the definition.
+However, other researchers have defined QoL in a more subjective manner, such that it reflects one’s level of satisfaction with life, or a perception of one’s position in life (Karimi & Braizer, 2016).

-According to the world health organization QoL is defined as “an individuals' perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards and concerns” (Kuyken, 1995).
-This broad definition implies that QoL cannot be defined by a single measure, and includes various aspects, such as physical, psychological, social and environmental (Skevington, Lotfy, & O'Connell, 2004).
-The physical health domain regards to activities of daily living, the dependence on medical aids, physical abilities and symptoms, such as mobility, sleep, pain and fatigue.
-The psychological domain measures perceptions of body and self, feelings, spirituality and cognitive components such as learning and memory.
-Social relationships domain consists of personal relationships, social support and sexual activity.
-The environmental domain spans from financial resources, perceptions of freedom, personal safety, health care, home and outdoor environment, participation and opportunities for recreation activities (WHO, 1996).
+According to the World Health Organization (WHO), QoL is defined as “an individuals' perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards and concerns” (WHOQOL Group, 1995).
+This broad definition implies that QoL cannot be defined by a single measure, rather it includes various aspects, such as physical, psychological, social and environmental components (Skevington et al., 2004).
+The physical health domain regards activities of daily living and dependence on medical aids, as well as physical abilities and symptoms, such as mobility, sleep, pain and fatigue.
+The psychological domain measures perceptions of one’s body and self, as well as one’s feelings and spirituality.
+It additionally includes cognitive components, such as learning and memory.
+The social relationships domain consists of personal relationships, social support and sexual activity.
+The environmental domain includes factors such as financial resources, perceptions of one’s level of freedom, personal safety, health care, the home environment and the surrounding outdoor environment, as well as one’s participation and opportunities to engage in recreation activities (WHO, 1996).

-The World Health Organization recognizes also mental health as an important component of general health.
-Over 20% of adults of 60 years and older experience mental conditions, such as depression and anxiety, which are under-identified by the health care system as well as the older adults themselves (WHO, 2017).
+The World Health Organization recognizes mental health as an important component of general health.
+Over 20% of adults aged 60 years and older experience mental health conditions such as depression and anxiety; however, these conditions are often undetected by health care professionals, as well as by the older adults themselves (WHO, 2017).
 Depression was found to be significantly associated with poorer QoL in older adults (Sivertsen et al., 2015).
-It is associated with increased morbidity and mortality and is a public health problem especially in older adults (Yaka, Keskinoglu, Ucku, Yener, Tunca., 2014).
-This raises the importance of developing and researching interventions that aim to reduce depression and elevate QoL in the older population.
+It is associated with increased morbidity and mortality, and is a significant public health issue, especially among the older adult population (Yaka et al., 2014).
+For example, during the COVID-19 outbreak in Israel, 19% of 65-year-olds reported suffering from depression, as opposed to 16% of those in the general population (Shnoor & Cohen, 2020).
+This discrepancy demonstrates the importance of developing and researching interventions that aim to reduce depression and elevate QoL specifically in the older population.